GSP

 plzip [options] [files]

-Plzip is a massively parallel (multi-threaded) implementation of lzip, fully compatible with lzip 1.4 or newer.
+Plzip is a massively parallel (multi-threaded) implementation of lzip.
 Plzip uses the compression library lzlib.

 Plzip can compress/decompress large files on multiprocessor machines much faster than lzip, at the cost of a slightly reduced compression ratio (0.4 to 2 percent larger compressed files).
-Note that the number of usable threads is limited by file size; on files larger than a few GB plzip can use hundreds of processors, but on files of only a few MB plzip is no faster than lzip.
+Note that the number of usable threads is limited by file size; on files larger than a few GB plzip can use hundreds of processors, but on files smaller than 1 MiB plzip is no faster than lzip (not even at compression level -0).
+The number of threads defaults to the number of processors.

 display this help and exit